yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-count-occurrences-of-a-word-in-a-string-linq.md

 ---
-title: 'Nasıl yapılır: dizedeki bir sözcüğün tekrarlamalarını sayma (LINQ) (Visual Basic)' ms.date: 07/20/2015 ms.assetid: bc367e46-f7cc-45f9-936f-754e661b7bb9 ms.openlocfilehash: 3a2ae52a3380e4a0d8df4adb580e84362e3f13f3
+title: 'Nasıl yapılır: Bir Sözcüğün Bir Dizede Kaç Kez Geçtiğini Sayma (LINQ)' ms.date: 07/20/2015 ms.assetid: bc367e46-f7cc-45f9-936f-754e661b7bb9 ms.openlocfilehash: 92e0b522a1367566c64d6158fd239534e37ad44f
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524170"
+ms.locfileid: "74353694"
 ---
-# <a name="how-to-count-occurrences-of-a-word-in-a-string-linq-visual-basic"></a><span data-ttu-id="5cf61-102">Nasıl yapılır: dizedeki bir sözcüğün tekrarlamalarını sayma (LINQ) (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="5cf61-102">How to: Count Occurrences of a Word in a String (LINQ) (Visual Basic)</span></span>
+# <a name="how-to-count-occurrences-of-a-word-in-a-string-linq-visual-basic"></a><span data-ttu-id="65948-102">How to: Count Occurrences of a Word in a String (LINQ) (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="65948-102">How to: Count Occurrences of a Word in a String (LINQ) (Visual Basic)</span></span>

-<span data-ttu-id="5cf61-103">Bu örnek, bir dizedeki belirli bir sözcüğün tekrarlamalarını saymak için bir LINQ sorgusunun nasıl kullanılacağını gösterir.</span><span class="sxs-lookup"><span data-stu-id="5cf61-103">This example shows how to use a LINQ query to count the occurrences of a specified word in a string.</span></span> <span data-ttu-id="5cf61-104">Sayıyı tamamlamak için öncelikle <xref:System.String.Split%2A> yönteminin bir dizi sözcük oluşturmak için çağrıldığını unutmayın.</span><span class="sxs-lookup"><span data-stu-id="5cf61-104">Note that to perform the count, first the <xref:System.String.Split%2A> method is called to create an array of words.</span></span> <span data-ttu-id="5cf61-105">@No__t_0 yönteminin performans maliyeti vardır.</span><span class="sxs-lookup"><span data-stu-id="5cf61-105">There is a performance cost to the <xref:System.String.Split%2A> method.</span></span> <span data-ttu-id="5cf61-106">Dizedeki tek işlem kelimeleri saymaya ise bunun yerine <xref:System.Text.RegularExpressions.Regex.Matches%2A> veya <xref:System.String.IndexOf%2A> yöntemlerini kullanmayı düşünmelisiniz.</span><span class="sxs-lookup"><span data-stu-id="5cf61-106">If the only operation on the string is to count the words, you should consider using the <xref:System.Text.RegularExpressions.Regex.Matches%2A> or <xref:System.String.IndexOf%2A> methods instead.</span></span> <span data-ttu-id="5cf61-107">Ancak, performans kritik bir sorun değilse veya tümceyi zaten böldüğünüz takdirde, diğer sorgu türlerini kullanmak için tümceyi daha önce ayırdıysanız, LINQ 'ı kullanarak sözcükleri veya tümceleri de saymanız mantıklıdır.</span><span class="sxs-lookup"><span data-stu-id="5cf61-107">However, if performance is not a critical issue, or you have already split the sentence in order to perform other types of queries over it, then it makes sense to use LINQ to count the words or phrases as well.</span></span>
+<span data-ttu-id="65948-103">This example shows how to use a LINQ query to count the occurrences of a specified word in a string.</span><span class="sxs-lookup"><span data-stu-id="65948-103">This example shows how to use a LINQ query to count the occurrences of a specified word in a string.</span></span> <span data-ttu-id="65948-104">Note that to perform the count, first the <xref:System.String.Split%2A> method is called to create an array of words.</span><span class="sxs-lookup"><span data-stu-id="65948-104">Note that to perform the count, first the <xref:System.String.Split%2A> method is called to create an array of words.</span></span> <span data-ttu-id="65948-105">There is a performance cost to the <xref:System.String.Split%2A> method.</span><span class="sxs-lookup"><span data-stu-id="65948-105">There is a performance cost to the <xref:System.String.Split%2A> method.</span></span> <span data-ttu-id="65948-106">If the only operation on the string is to count the words, you should consider using the <xref:System.Text.RegularExpressions.Regex.Matches%2A> or <xref:System.String.IndexOf%2A> methods instead.</span><span class="sxs-lookup"><span data-stu-id="65948-106">If the only operation on the string is to count the words, you should consider using the <xref:System.Text.RegularExpressions.Regex.Matches%2A> or <xref:System.String.IndexOf%2A> methods instead.</span></span> <span data-ttu-id="65948-107">However, if performance is not a critical issue, or you have already split the sentence in order to perform other types of queries over it, then it makes sense to use LINQ to count the words or phrases as well.</span><span class="sxs-lookup"><span data-stu-id="65948-107">However, if performance is not a critical issue, or you have already split the sentence in order to perform other types of queries over it, then it makes sense to use LINQ to count the words or phrases as well.</span></span>

-## <a name="example"></a><span data-ttu-id="5cf61-108">Örnek</span><span class="sxs-lookup"><span data-stu-id="5cf61-108">Example</span></span>
+## <a name="example"></a><span data-ttu-id="65948-108">Örnek</span><span class="sxs-lookup"><span data-stu-id="65948-108">Example</span></span>

 ```vb
 Class CountWords